Do you struggle getting a good starting point while using Look-Up Tables (LUTs)? This idea may make things easier (in Davinci Resolve).

 The latest release of DaVinci Resolve 15 is very exciting.
 But it's currently in 'Public Beta'.
 What does this term really mean?
 And how can you update to it without putting your computer (or your projects) at risk?

-Recently we've been getting a lot questions from young members asking how to get started as a professional colorist and how has grading changed over the years?
-We tackle those questions and more in this audio Insight of From The MailBag.
+We've got lots of questions from members asking how to get started as a professional colorist and how has grading changed over the years?

 Sometimes even offering the smallest level of beauty work for a client can go a long way, in this Insight you learn some skin smoothing and eyebag reducing tips that can be done quickly and efficiently.